Tel: 01202 721 373

 Southern North Sea and Channel Skates and Rays FMP

-The Southern North Sea and Channel Skates and Rays FMP is currently being developed by the Marine Management Organisation.
-Publication is set for December 2024.
-The FMP will cover stock in English waters within ICES divisions 4b, 4c, 7d and 7e and includes the folloiwng species:
+The Southern North Sea and Channel Skates and Rays FMP was developed by the Marine Management Organisation.
+The FMP was published on 16th December 2025.
+The FMP covers stock in English waters within ICES divisions 4b, 4c, 7d and 7e and includes the following species:

 • blonde ray